Severe Asthma ToolkitSevere Asthma Toolkit

 • Key References

-ASAR (previously SAWD) was established by the Australasian Severe Asthma Network (ASAN) in 2013.
-It is the under the management of the ASAN Steering Committee and governance of the Thoracic Society of Australia and New Zealand (TSANZ).
+ASAR (formerly the Severe Asthma Web-based Database ‘SAWD’) was established by the Australasian Severe Asthma Network (ASAN) in 2013.
+It is under the management of the ASAN Steering Committee and governance of the Thoracic Society of Australia and New Zealand (TSANZ).
+There are more than 20 sites contributing data to ASAR.

 Patient enrolment and data collection

-If you would like to register your interest or for further information, contact:
+If you would like to register your interest or for further information about ASAR (or the research modules), contact the TSANZ registries team:

 ASAR is supported by AstraZeneca, GlaxoSmithKline, Novartis and Sanofi.